saumya0303/Attack_on_Image_Classification_Network/README.md

 ## Prerequisites
-1.Python
-2.TensorFlow
-3.Foolbox
-4.Download ImageNet dataset.
+Python, TensorFlow, Foolbox, Download ImageNet dataset.
 Use Google Colab for running the project if you don't have high computing power.

 ## Source:-